LamaAni/parse-commit-args-action/README.md

 pull_request_is_open | If true the pull request is now open | true pull_request_active | If true the pull request is active (open and !merged) | true

 version | The detected version (defaults to branch, head or tag).
-Will match the release name | true
+Will match the release name, or the pull request head name | true
  | |
 versions | Spaced out value.
 Decomposition of the version using a split char (for use in docker releases). eg. fancy.0.1.12 -> fancy fancy.0, fancy.0.1 fancy.0.1.12 | false ref | the github ref | false